hafizh-vt/integration-diff.rb/Readme.md

 Capybara.current_driver = :used_driver

 ```
-In order to make the test drivers works, use SauceConnect to make it avalaible. to use SauceConnect, you can access the guide [here](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy)
+In order to make the SauceLabs test drivers works, use SauceConnect to make it avalaible. to use SauceConnect, you can download and access the guide [here](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy)

 ***Keep in mind*** that we should leave the `ENV['IDIFF_DRIVER']` as it is.
 You can add
 more test drivers by adding another `when` case in the code.
 After setting up the drivers,
 dont forget to require it in `spec_helper.rb` or `rails_helper.rb`.
-Example is written below.
+Example code is written below.

 ```rb
 require_relative '../spec/supports/capybara_driver'